MradulMalviya/Terraform/README.md

 Learn deeper into how workspaces streamline environment management.
 Comprehend their benefits in maintaining separate state files for various settings.

-## Day 7: Security and Advanced Topics
+## 7: Security and Advanced Topics

 #### HashiCorp Vault Overview